How To Become A Minimalist In 30 Days

 27. Write tomorrow’s to-do list before bed

+Take 5 minutes to write a to-do list for the upcoming day.
 This can help you fall asleep quicker, and get better sleep, as mentally “offloading” responsibilities before bed frees the mind and primes it for a good night’s sleep.

 28. Examine your daily habits

+The “No complaints” days can be a fantastic way to identify your stress triggers.
 By noticing your stress triggers, you can get closer to what is negatively affecting you.

-If you catch yourself worried, stop for a second, and figure what’s the reason behind your worries.
+If you catch yourself worried, stop for a second, and figure out the reason behind your worries.
+By paying attention to your emotions, you will discover the habits that make you fulfilled and the ones that make you anxious.

 Write down everything to help you create a plan to reduce the actions that stress you out and increase your happy triggers.